CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowParameterSet.md

 ```

 ### -Value
-The controlling parameter will be evaluated against this &amp;apos;value&amp;apos;.
+The controlling parameter will be evaluated against this &apos;value&apos;.

 ```yaml
 Type: string